stevelorenz/sfc-ostack/sfcclient/README.md

 - test_demo: A test demo for testing networking-sfc and sfc-client module.
 Details can be found in the README of the demo folder.

-#### requirements.txt and dev_requirements.txt

-Python package requirements for using and development of sfcclient
+- requirements.txt and dev_requirements.txt: Python package requirements for using and development of sfcclient

 ## Usage ##